vehicle-lang/vehicle/HACKING.md

 various utility commands for running the various test suites (these simply wrap the `cabal test` command in various ways).

-* `cabal run build all-tests` will run all the tests
+* `cabal run vehicle-build-system all-tests` will run all the tests

 ### Basic tests